What are they?

 Why are they important?

-Death benefit nominations enable a member to have a say in what happens to their super after they die.
+Death benefit nominations enable a member to have a say in how their super should be distributed after they die.
 Depending on the type of death benefit nomination (see below), the trustee of the super fund may be obliged to follow the nomination, or simply take it into account when making payment.

 Do all funds offer death benefit nominations?

 Not all funds offer death benefit nominations.
-The requirements for the payment of death benefits depend on the governing rules which vary from fund to fund.
+The requirements for paying death benefits depends on the governing rules of the fund.
 Depending on a particular fund’s rules the member may:

 - be able to make a nomination that binds the trustee, effectively giving the member control over who receives their benefits